 2017 CHeST Symposium

-The first CHeST Annual Symposium in Dunedin on 29 August 2017 brought together many academics, researchers, health authorities, managers, and experts from University of Otago, District Health Boards, and various non-governmental organisations.
+The first CHeST Annual Symposium in Dunedin on 29 August 2017 brought together many academics, researchers, health authorities, managers, and experts from the University of Otago, District Health Boards, and various non-governmental organisations.
 The theme for this year's symposium was Implementing Integrated Care.

 Marshall H. Chin is the Richard Parrillo Family Professor of Healthcare Ethics at the University of Chicago, an expert in health equity, general internist, and health services researcher.
 He has deep experience in improving the care of vulnerable patients with diabetes and other chronic diseases through the health care system and community interventions.
-Dr. Chin is a graduate of Harvard College and the University of California at San Francisco School of Medicine.
+Dr Chin is a graduate of Harvard College and the University of California at San Francisco School of Medicine.

 Associate Professor Joanne Baxter is the Associate Dean (Māori) of the Dunedin School of Medicine and Associate Professor of Māori Health.
 She is also the Director of Kōhatu—Centre for Hauora Māori.